 We always need help poolside either officiating or coaching.
 There is financial support available for training and courses are run on a regular basis.
 For those who are happy to give their time freely the full cost of your training will be covered by grants and WSC.
 If this sounds daunting please don’t let it put you off.
 We can always start you off gently, maybe by attending one of our own time keeping courses, which are relaxed and friendly, and then you can get some practice in at Club Champs!

 If you are one of those parents who regularly attends the swim sessions to watch your child swim, this could be the job for you.
-We need Reps from each squad to bridge the communication between the committee and the parents and swimmers, particularly at this time of year when the annual renewals are about to go out.
+We need Reps from each squad to bridge the communication between the committee and the parents and swimmers, particularly when the annual renewals are about to go out.
 We need help to gather the renewal forms and ASA cheques, as it is a huge task for one person.